cindy046/employeedirectory/README.md

-# employeedirectory
+# Employee Directory / Personal Address Book

-Building an array of employees in an `employeeList` file using javascript
+Web application builds an array of contacts in a `contactList` file using javascript.